Flemming Rose: Plot against Westergaard and afterward

 In February 2008, in response to a plot to kill Kurt Westergaard, 17 Danish newspapers reprinted his cartoon of Muhammed with the bomb in his turban.
 "My colleagues at Jyllands-Posten and I understand that the cartoon may be offensive to some people," wrote Rose in the Wall Street Journal, "but sometimes the truth can be very offensive."
 He quoted George Orwell: "If liberty means anything, it means the right to tell people what they do not want to hear."
 He also stated that "the plot to kill Mr. Westergaard is…part of a broader trend that risks undermining free speech in Europe and around the world."
 There is "a global battle for the right to free speech," he maintained, and although legal systems differ, "the justifications for censorship and self-censorship are similar in different parts of the world: Religious feelings and taboos need to be treated with a kind of sensibility and respect that other feelings and ideas cannot command."
-Rose rejected this special treatment, noting that during the Cold War "people like Vaclav Havel, Lech Walesa, Andrei Sakharov" had insisted that "It is not cultures, religions or political systems that enjoy rights.
+Rose rejected this special treatment, noting that during the Cold War "people like Václav Havel, Lech Wałęsa, Andrei Sakharov" had insisted that "It is not cultures, religions or political systems that enjoy rights.
 Human beings enjoy rights, and certain principles like the ones embedded in the U.N.
 Declaration of Human Rights are universal."
 Rose also rejected the "misplaced sensitivity" that "is being used by tyrants and fanatics to justify murder and silence criticism," and deplored the West's "lack of clarity on these issues," which led some people to argue "that Salman Rushdie, Theo van Gogh, Ayaan Hirsi Ali, Taslima Nasreen and Kurt Westergaard bear a certain amount of responsibility for their fate.
 They don't understand that by doing so they tacitly endorse attacks on dissenting voices in parts of the world where no one can protect them."

 In March 2009, Rose spoke in Oslo, and described the Norwegian debate on free speech as "politically correct," less "open, direct, and coarse" than in Denmark.
 Because many Norwegian commentators cherish the idea of their country as a peacemaker, he argued, they hold back to avoid creating unpleasantness.

 In April 2009, Rose spoke at the Hebrew University of Jerusalem.
 Rose said that Islam expert Bernard Lewis had told him that the cartoon crisis marked "the first time Muslims [had tried] to impose Islamic law on non-Muslim countries."
 He also said, "There's a problem with Muslims in Europe and it must be dealt with – but limiting freedom of expression is not the solution."
 He further commented: "There are those who viewed the cartoons that I published as a form of incitement, but I don't think a statement should be measured by the response it yields, especially if the response is irrational and stupid."
 He also stated that "There was a time after the crisis that I had to take extra precautions, but that is in the past.
 I never felt threatened – or that I have to be silent."